Erasmus MC

 Fluid restriction

-Patients with fluid restrictions are most susceptible to incorrect data input.
+Patients with fluid restrictions are the group that’s most susceptible to incorrect data input.

 Quick and familiar

-Healthcare professionals need a product that is easy to adopt with minimal onboarding time, as they have limited spare time to train patients.
+Healthcare professionals need a product that is easy to adopt, as they have limited time to train patients.

 Paper-based tracking

 Data is currently recorded on paper, but it’s often lost or inaccurately transferred between shifts.
-This makes it difficult to track down errors when incorrect data is passed along.
+This makes it difficult to track down errors.

 Research